 If you need more information to further work on the issue:

 - Let the reporter know it by adding an issue comment.
 Include

-In all cases, if you do not get a response in 20 days then close the issue with an appropriate comment.
+In all cases, if you do not get a response within 20 days, close the issue with an appropriate comment.
 If you have permission to close someone else’s issue, first

 /assign the issue to yourself, then